Connect with us

 10. Final walk-through

-Also known as pre-settlement walk-through, final walk-through is the stage where the builder takes you through the house to acquaint you with its features and operation systems.
+Also known as the pre-settlement walk-through, the final walk-through is the stage where the builder takes you through the house to acquaint you with its features and operation systems.

 You should be very attentive and observant as this step presents a great opportunity to spot minor flaws that need to be corrected or adjusted.